MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v1.md

 **`testRunTitle`** - **Test Run Title**<br>
 `string`.
 Optional.
 Use when `publishJUnitResults = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a name for the test run.
+Specifies a name for the test run.
 <!-- :::editable-content-end::: -->
 <br>